 If you want to read more about how to whiten yellow teeth at home, check out our guide to the best teeth whitening kits to help you choose the right one for you.

 There are many toothpastes on the market that claim they will get rid of yellow teeth, but the results can vary widely.
 Here we've picked out some of the best whitening toothpastes.

 One very popular and effective stain removal toothpaste is Nu Skin AP 24.
 It doesn't contain peroxides so it's gentle for everyday use.
 Instead, its formula contains silica and aluminum hydroxide and many users find it starts to remove teeth stains within a few days.

 Even better, AP 24 contains dentist-recommended levels of fluoride, so it continues to strengthen and protect your tooth enamel while you're removing those yellow stains.
 You can find out more about it in our AP 24 toothpaste review!

 Before turning to chemical whitening methods, you might want to know how to make teeth white naturally from their yellow condition.
 So why not try some natural ways to fix yellow stains on teeth?
 A quick online search will bring up all kinds of alternative techniques that people swear by, but here are some of the most popular:

 - Apple cider vinegar

-Some whitening toothpastes include natural ingredients to help with whitening although the abrasiveness of these may cause sensitive teeth with prolonged use.
+Additionally, some natural toothpastes include ingredients like baking soda or charcoal to help with whitening, although the abrasiveness of these may cause sensitive teeth with prolonged use.

 If you're looking for a natural way to whiten your teeth, Active Wow's charcoal powder comes highly recommended.
 It's made in the USA from high-quality activated coconut charcoal.
 Rather than raw powder, it's mixed with bentonite for remineralization and orange seed oil for anti-inflammation.
 The mint flavor is more appealing to some people than an unflavored product.
 Many users are surprised at the results they get from something that's so affordable.